Diplomatic flag

 A diplomatic flag is a flag used by a sovereign state engaging in diplomacy which is different from the nation's normal national flag.
 Some nations also have personal flags that are used by their diplomatic representatives, such as the U.S. Foreign Service flags.

-National Diplomatic Flag
+National diplomatic flags

 Currently, only two nations use diplomatic flags: Thailand (formerly Siam) and the United Kingdom.
 Different flags are used based upon the diplomatic rank of the mission.
 British High Commissions do not use diplomatic flags but rather the normal flag of the United Kingdom, since members of the Commonwealth are not considered 'foreign' by the government of the United Kingdom.